ErasmusJW/cc-trophy/README.md

 1. Power on the device via a USB cable.
 2. Use a PC to connect to the ESP32 access point called "CC Trophy" to set up an internet connection.
-3. Navigate to 192.168.8.1 in your browser to get to the WiFi Configuration UI.
+3. Navigate to 192.168.48.1 in your browser to get to the WiFi Configuration UI.
 4. Select your WiFi network and enter your password.
    - You can choose to save this information to skip the WiFI setup next time it boots. (recommended, but optional)
    - Once you've saved a WiFi configuration, the ESP32 access point will be removed and will not be recreated on start-up.
 5. Once the device has WiFi access it will start to periodically GET www.fieldpop.io/get_time.
     - If the status code is 200, FieldPoP is ok and the trophy will be illuminated with a green to blue gradient. (reference to SMC Cloud and MSA)
     - If the status code is not 200, FieldPoP is not reachable and the trophy will pulse red.
-    - If your device loses its WiFi connection, the trophy will pulse blue.
+    - If your device loses its WiFi connection, the trophy will pulse yellow.
 7. Sit back, and enjoy the green-blue colored trophy :)

 ## LED Color Indicators